Infinite-dimensional flats in the space of positive metrics on an ample line bundle: Introduction.

 The third section is devoted to the proof of our main theorem.
 We first study how to modify complex norms, and how this operation preserves submultiplicativity.
 Finally, we prove the main result (Theorem \ref{thm_flat1}).
 In the last subsection, we discuss the results and list some open questions, in particular related to Okounkov bodies.

 \bsni\textbf{Acknowledgements.} The authors warmly thank Siarhei Finski for many enlightening discussions and comments on a draft version of this article.
 He in particular suggested that our results should work in a more general setting than the one we initially considered, described in the last section on open questions.
+They kindly thank the anonymous referee for helpful remarks and comments.